jinxxxoid/tutorials/guide.md

 To follow this tutorial, you will need:

 - A running Apache Ignite or GridGain cluster.
-- Java Developer Kit (JDK), version 8 or later.
+- JDK version 8 or later.
 For details, check the compatibility guides for GridGain ([GG8](https://www.gridgain.com/docs/latest/developers-guide/setup), [GG9](https://www.gridgain.com/docs/gridgain9/latest/quick-start/getting-started-guide)) or [Apache Ignite](https://ignite.apache.org/docs/latest/quick-start/java#installing-ignite).
 - Ignite/GridGain binaries and configuration files.
-- The Gson library for parsing JSON.
+- The Gson library for parsing JSON (or similar library).
 - The input JSON file (`data.json`) containing sample data.
 - Basic knowledge of Java programming and Ignite/GridGain concepts.